PhillNo/Rope/README.md

 2. Insertions into the Rope will not require reallocation and copying.
 Instead, new leafs are inserted in O(logn) time.
 Only original leafs are allocated.
 This can reduce peaks in memory use during the copying of an old String to a new String instance if a concatenated String is larger than its parent.

-3. A Rope requires less contiguous memory allocation since it is comprised on pointers to other Ropes (and std::span at the leafs).
+3. A Rope requires less contiguous memory allocation since it is comprised of pointers to other Ropes (and std::span at the leafs).